ssarl2/painting_house/painting_house/README.md

     - It was a trimming text problem
 - [x] Bug - after editing, all posts change to the edited post.
 And the login status is gone
 - [x] Feature - when page is refreshed, login info is gone.
 It should keep
-- [ ] Update storing images in DB.
-Big size images are causing not to display posts
-  - [ ] It affects now the like feature when it's pressed for the big size images
 - [x] When logged in, do not show login button
-- [ ] When users of posts were deleted, it should still show the posts
-- [x] Only users can leave comments
-  - [x] Match proper users to comments
-  - [x] Show user's profile image
-  - [ ] Need a feature of deleting comments
-- [x] Encrypt stored password
-- [ ] Tags are not parsed and stored correctly when it's posted